-As a workaround, you can create a second pivot table, based on the first one, and arrange it as you’d like.
+As a workaround, you can create a second pivot table in your Excel workbook, based on the first one, and arrange it as you’d like.
 Then, when you change the pivot chart, only the original pivot table is affected.

-Put the pivot table that’s connected to the pivot chart on a separate sheet, so it isn't visible.
-Then, use the second pivot table for printing reports.
-In the screen shot below, the pivot chart is based on a different pivot table, on the HiddenPT sheet.
+In the screen shot below, the pivot chart is based on a different pivot table, from the same source table, on the HiddenPT sheet.

 Watch this short video, to see an example of this workaround.

 Watch this short video, to see how to create a column line pivot chart, with the line on a secondary axis.
 Written iinstructions are below the video.

 Follow these steps to create a combination column line pivot chart, based on an existing pivot table.